VisH317/protein-model/KeAP_RSA/keaprsa_model.md

 While the KeAP model is only trained on one triplet in the protein knowledge graph, this method can allow the parsing of multiple relation and attribute triplets, and include protein sequences that share similar functions/attributes.

 ![ProtKEAPRSA](ProtKEAPRSA-Diagram.png)
-<p style="text-align: center; font-size: 12px"><em>Figure 4: A diagram of the proposed architecture.
+***Figure 4:** A diagram of the proposed architecture.
 This architecture first embeds a protein using a base model (ProtBERT is used).
 The output from that is then projected into a query vector, which is used to retrieve relevant structure-function triplets from the ProteinKG25 database (embeddings created by KeAP).
-These representations are then combined in the final transformer layers using cross attention</em></p>
+These representations are then combined in the final transformer layers using cross attention*

 This model only takes a protein as the input, and does not require a full triplet to run a protein prediction.
 The protein $x_p$ is first processed using a backbone model, such as ProtBERT.
 This generates the hidden states $h_p$, which are then combined through elementwise addition, a linear layer, and a tanh activation function to create a semantic representation $y_p$